wal-g/wal-g/docs/PostgreSQL.md

 ### ``backup-fetch``

 When fetching base backups, the user should pass in the name of the backup and a path to a directory to extract to.
-If this directory does not exist, WAL-G will create it and any dependent subdirectories.
+If this directory does not exist, WAL-G will create it and any intermediate subdirectories.

 ```bash
 wal-g backup-fetch ~/extract/to/here example-backup